 Oral Immunotherapy Fundamentals for Families

-If your child has been referred to the Oral Immunotherapy Program at CHOP and you woul like your child to participate, you must agree to the following:
+If your child has been referred to the Oral Immunotherapy Program at CHOP and you would like your child to participate, you must agree to the following:

-- An intake visit to evaluate your child’s food allergy history and care plan
+- An intake visit, to evaluate your child’s food allergy history and determine a care plan.

-- Food challenges based on your child’s history, if not completed during the past year
+- Food challenges, based on your child’s allergy history if not completed during the past year.

-- Maintenance dose visits to the Oral Immunotherapy Program at least every three months for a year after your child has reached maintenance dosing.
+- Maintenance dose visits to the Oral Immunotherapy Program every three months for a year after your child has reached maintenance dosing.

 Oral immunotherapy (OIT), helps desensitize children to the foods they are allergic to — such as eggs, nuts and milk — by giving them small quantities of the allergen every day at home, and then gradually increasing the amount under medical supervision at the hospital.